Kiana Valenciano: Career

 In 2017, as an independent artist, Valenciano released her debut single Circles.
 This was followed by the release of the hit single Does She Know.
 In July of the same year. she was featured in the James Reid track Mean 2 U for his album Palm Dreams.
 In September, she signed with Tarsier Records, which is a division of Star Music.
 In the same month, she released a new single called Misfits.
 In February 2018, she released the 4-track EP Grey.

 In March 2019, she released her debut album See Me, which featured 10 tracks and collaborations with Curtismith, Sofia, KINGwAw, and Moophs.
 In September, she collaborated with fern on a track called Sweet.
 In December, she released the single Hide My Love.

 In January 2020, she collaborated with Australian music producer Billy Davis for the song No Rush.
 In April, she released the single Corners.
 In May, she collaborated with Cambodian-American singer SATICA in the track called Ambrosia.
 In July 2020, Kiana was introduced as part of 88rising's Paradise Rising collective alongside other Filipino artists such as Jason Dhakal, Massiah, fern, and Leila Alcasid.
 As part of Paraside Rising's EP semiluscent, Kiana released the single Safe Place.

+Personal life

+Valenciano and her partner Lisandro "Sandro" Tolentino confirmed their secret marriage in 2023.
+They had been living in the United States together.